 However, like with any firm, the quality of work will always depend on where you are placed.
 One rookie says: “Of course it does vary but especially in my litigation seat the work has been very interesting.”

 Despite its tough Wall Street image trainees note that within the firm there is “good mentoring” and “a sense of camaraderie.”
 One insider adds: “It is expected for trainees to talk to everyone in their team.”
 These teams consist of associates and partners, and are said to be less hierarchical than many global law firms, though their approachability is still variable.
 Trainees must complete one transaction and one litigation seat in their first year.
 Although this appears restrictive such requirements allow them to gain an understanding of the firm in two essential contexts.

 Working hours at Skadden are what you would expect — intense.
 Trainees and junior lawyers regularly put in 12-hour days, although improved working from home policies are understood to have taken the edge off things, while one trainee reports that the work/life balance is “better than I expected!”

-In the time left over there is a decent social scene, often organised through a Whatsapp group and lunch club “dedicated to Love Island catch up”.
-Occasionally trainees get invited along to flashy partner events such as dinners at the directors’ lounge at Chelsea FC and black-tie fundraisers for charities like Pride in London.
+In the time left over from work there is a decent social scene, often organised through a Whatsapp group and lunch club dedicated to catching up on the latest Netflix shows.
+Occasionally, trainees get invited along to flashy partner events such as dinners at the directors’ lounge at Chelsea FC and black-tie fundraisers for charities like Pride in London.

 When it comes to perks, Skadden performs well.
 One trainee complains that there are “measly pension contributions” but adds that “what they skip on perks, they make up for in cash (salary).”
 Skadden’s salary is clearly a big draw, with London NQs earning a mind-boggling £133,000.
 A nice touch are the MacBook Pros and iPhones trainees receive, alongside a £40 gym allowance and “great” health care benefits.